CamdenClark/anchor-book/introduction/1-solana.md

 applications.

 Writing programs on Solana without using Anchor is really difficult.
-There's a ton of boilerplate, you have to serialize and deserialize to bytes yourself.
+There's a ton of boilerplate: for example, you have to serialize and deserialize state to bytes yourself.

 Anchor is the main choice for developers currently writing their projects on Solana, so it makes sense for beginners to Solana to pick Anchor to develop